 Typically all students perform similar entry-level clerical duties: answering phones, sorting and delivering mail, scanning and faxing documents, data entry, filing, running office errands, and using Microsoft Office Software.
 Specific job descriptions do differ on a sponsor by sponsor basis.

 The money that is paid by employers goes to the CWSP and not directly to the students.
 The money earned goes towards the student’s tuition.
 Some students have the opportunity on a sponsor-by-sponsor basis to work during school holidays: Christmas and Summer.
 CWSP manages the payment process during these breaks and the students will receive the monies earned during this extra work-time.

 On their assigned day, students will be transported to and from work by Cristo Rey CWSP.
 Most students arrive at their workplace at approximately 8:30 a.m. and are picked up at approximately 4:30 p.m., allowing for a full work day.

 Does the work schedule interfere with academic studies?

 Schedules are structured so that students work without missing class.
 On school days, students attend school in an extended day formatto complete a full class schedule.

 All Cristo Rey Jesuit students must participate in the work-study program.
 CWSP is part of the curriculum and it finances nearly 70% of each student's education.

 Do students choose where they go to work?

-After considering students' skill levels and interests and the skill set needed by our corporate sponsor, the CWSP Director will determine where students are placed.
+After considering students' skill levels and interests and the skill set needed by our corporate sponsor, the CWSP team determines where students are placed.